 Now that you’re aware, here are 5 simple changes to make shopping Amazon sustainable. < click that link for the quick read.

 I understand the membership has a fee but honestly, Prime Video by itself is $8.99 so just 1 package a month and a few shows would easily get you the value paid.
 The package including free* shipping, not 2-day shipping!
 Technically 2 packages shipped for free under standard shipping would cost $7.99 ea, totaling more than the monthly cost.

 Amazon becoming Sustainable

 Amazon has the ability to test every business aspect to find the most sustainable and efficient methods.
-For example they did a multitude of case studies for packaging alone.
+For example, they did a multitude of case studies for the packaging alone.
 And even posted reports of testing they did on the recyclable materials they currently use.

 They lead the way.
 In 2019 Amazon co-found the Climate Pledge.
 A commitment to reach the same goals as the Paris Agreement at a faster deadline- a decade sooner!
-Amazon will improve operations and are changing to become a zero carbon company.
+Amazon will improve operations and is changing to become a zero-carbon company.
 The pledge promises transparency on emissions data from all participants.

 The 2019 Climate Pledge